 - 27.14.1 Notice.
 Except for motions which can be moved without notice and in cases of urgency, written notice of every motion must be delivered to the Head of Democratic Services not later than midnight on the seventh working day before the Council meeting at which it is to be considered.
 Motions received will be entered in a book open to public inspection. - 27.14.2 Motion Set Out in Agenda.
 Motions for which notice has been given will be listed on the agenda in the order determined by the Chair. - 27.14.3 Scope.
-Motions must be about matters for which the Council has a responsibility or which affect the wellbeing of the administrative area of the Council. - 27.14.4 Motion to Remove the Leader: - (a) a motion to remove the Leader cannot be moved unless the notice of motion is signed by a number of councillors which is at least equivalent to 15% of the total number of Councillors on the Council and which includes Councillors from at least 2 political groups; - (b) in order for such a motion to be carried it must have the support of at least 2 thirds of those Members voting at the time the question was put; - (c) a motion to remove the Leader cannot be moved more than once in any rolling 12month period. - 27.14.5 Urgent Motions.
-Notice of an urgent Motion is still required and must be delivered to the Head of Democratic Services no later than 2 hours before the start of the relevant meeting.
-Urgent motions may be accepted if: - (a) the Monitoring Officer determines that the matter satisfies the definition of urgency; and - (b) the Chair agrees to address the matter in the meeting.
+Motions must: - (a) be about matters for which the Council has a responsibility or which affect the wellbeing of the administrative area of the Council; - (b) not contain words that are defamatory, frivolous or offensive; - (c) not require disclosure of confidential or exempt information: - (d) not seek to commit the Council, its members or officers, to unlawful action.